Infrared problem in perturbative quantum field theory: Models with infrared problem

+The electric charge operator $Q = \int\mHm{p}\,\rho(p)$ coincides with the difference between the number of electrons and positrons.
+Thus, the physical electric charge equals $-eQ$.

-The interaction vertex of the model under consideration is given by $\cL = \overline{\psi} \gamma^\mu\psi A_\mu = J^\mu A_\mu$, where $J^\mu = \overline{\psi} \gamma^\mu\psi$ is the spinor current.
+The interaction vertex of QED is given by $\cL = \overline{\psi} \gamma^\mu\psi A_\mu = J^\mu A_\mu$, where $J^\mu = \overline{\psi} \gamma^\mu\psi$ is the spinor current.
 The definition of the scattering matrix and the interacting fields with adiabatic cutoff in the model described by the action~\eqref{eq:action_qed_mod} do not pose any difficulties.
 However, it is not obvious how these objects are related to the corresponding objects in QED which is supposed to be defined by the action~\eqref{eq:qed_action}.
 In order to address this problem one introduces the free BRST charge